Script Editor

 3

-Click Download .sh → run it on your machine: bash spinlab_pipeline.sh
+Click Download .sh → run: bash spinlab_pipeline.sh

 1